shadow-robot/aurora/README.md

 3. Fix any errors

-4. If you want to run a specific test case (in ansible/playbooks/molecule folder), use:
+4. If you want to run a specific test case (scenarios are in ansible/playbooks/molecule_docker/molecule folder), use:

 ```
 molecule --debug test -s name_of_your_scenario